 UNEXPECTED – Brexit and the future of the European Union

-EUCN in partnership with the Auckland University of Technology (AUT) and the NCRE are very happy to bring this exciting event to Auckland for the second year now!
+The EUCN in partnership with the Auckland University of Technology (AUT) and the NCRE were happy to bring this exciting event to Auckland for the second year now!

 The 2016 UK referendum to leave the European Union came as a shock to many.
 What does this mean for the UK?
 Is this a good or bad thing for the European Union and Europe?
 What are the implications for non-UK nationals living in the UK, and for UK nationals living in other EU Member States?
 What about the economies, budgets, trade, external relations,…. on both sides?

 The process of the UK leaving the EU is very complex which is proven true by initial negotiations taking place now.
-We are now inviting you to “step into the shoes” of Members of the European Parliament (MEPs) and negotiate a Directive to guide these discussions.
+We invited high school students to “step into the shoes” of Members of the European Parliament (MEPs) and negotiate a Directive to guide these discussions.